kaotickj/Red-Team-Manual/SECURITY.md

 This security policy applies to the following versions of the Software:

 We only provide security updates for the latest stable release.
-It is recommended to keep your Red Team Manual installation up to date.
+It is recommended to keep your software installation up to date.

 ## Security Updates